mazingstudio/libresp/README.md

 ## How to install on Arduino

+Create new a folder named `MakerWorkshop` within the Arduino's library folder.
+If you're on Linux this could be `/usr/share/arduino/libraries/` and on Mac it should be `Documents/Arduino/libraries/`.
+If that folder already exists you don't need to create it again.

-[Download][2] and uncompress the latest .ZIP, a folder named `libresp-master` will be created, rename the uncompressed folder to `libresp` and place it into your Arduino's libraries folder, on Linux this could be `/usr/share/arduino/libraries/` and on Mac it should be `Documents/Arduino/libraries/`.
+Download and uncompress the [latest .ZIP package][1], a folder named `libresp-master` will be created, rename the uncompressed folder to just `resp` and put it into your recently created `MakerWorkshop` folder.

 See the Arduino's documentation on [importing libraries][3] for more information.